-Mr. Speaker, I rise today to vociferously congratulate the graduates who completed their grade 12 classes.
+Mr. Speaker, I rise today to congratulate the graduates who completed grade 12.
 I wanted to express my pride in their accomplishments and I want to name each of the graduates, as they graduated on Friday with a ceremony, and I apologize for not being able to attend.

-Nonetheless, I was able to get a digital copy of the names immediately and watched via webcast online, but it was great to witness that and it sure filled everyone with pride.
-The graduates in 2021 are the following:
+Nonetheless, I was able to watch the ceremony via webcast online.
+It was great to witness that and it sure filled everyone with pride.